wxwern/cs2103t-tp/docs/UserGuide.md

 <span class="danger pill">:warning: The deletion of data is permanent and there is no way to undo it.</span>

+The `delete` command allows you to delete contacts and job applications if they are no longer relevant.
+To learn more about deleting a contact or application, check out the sections below.

 #### Deleting contacts - `delete`

 <span class="learning-outcome pill">:trophy: How to delete contacts and job applications in Jobby</span> <span class="intermediate pill">Intermediate</span>